douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * mallonge - in short; briefly
 * mallongigi - to abbreviate; to curtail; to shorten
 * mallongigo - abbreviation; shortcut
+* mallume - in the dark
 * mallumiĝi - to darken
 * mallumo - darkness
 * malmola - hard; tough
+* malmoleco - hardness
 * malmoligi - to harden
+* malmoliĝo - hardening
 * malmulta - few
 * malmultaj - few
 * malmulte - little; not much